 All RRL Stations use the same hardware, and are programmed using a wizard in the Solinst Telemetry Software as a Home Station, Remote Station or Relay Station.
 As such, RRL Stations are interchangeable as required.

-Figure 2-1 RRL Gold Network
+Figure 2-1 RRL Remote Radio Link Network

-The RRL Gold Home Station and Relay Stations require an external power supply, as well as the internal batteries.
+The RRL Home Station and Relay Stations require an external power supply, as well as the internal batteries.

 Remote Station: The Remote Station will turn the radio module on and off based on the Report Rate scheduled.
 The Remote Station does not require an external power supply, unless there is a frequent Report Rate programmed.

-Figure 2-2 RRL Gold Station
+Figure 2-2 RRL Remote Radio Link Station

 RRL Stations are designed to fit into 4.5" (115 mm) diameter wells for discrete placement.
 The case is rugged and waterproof with an IP66 rating and has an operating temperature range between -20 to +50 degrees Celsius.